ehneilsen/owsim/doc/environment.md

-# Preparing and environment for owsim
+# Preparing an environment for owsim

 ``owsim`` requires ``python`` 3.6 or later, and the LSST opsim4 stack.
 The easiest way to get this on the DES cluster at Fermilab is